sel4devkit/sel4devkit-manual/src/src/install_and_configure/using_the_prebuilt_image.md

 ## Setting up U-Boot config

 A U-Boot configuration file is contained within the provided image.
-It is placed in the root of the `BOOT` partition and is named `uEnv.txt`; this file was introduced in a [previous section](bootloader.md#u-boot-configuration-file).
+It is placed in the root of the `BOOT` partition and is named `uEnv.txt`.
 It contains 3 main configurable items:

 1. U-Boot network configuration (`ipaddr` and `netmask`): use this to manually configure the IP address and subnet for U-Boot to use, or comment them out to have them assigned by DHCP/BootP.